-Executive Director
+NG YOON KIN Executive Director

-A Malaysian, aged 63, was appointed to our Board on 12 December 2012.
-He is a substantial shareholder of the Company.
+A Malaysian, aged 64, was appointed to our Board on 12 December 2012.

 In 1976, Mr Ng first ventured into general lorry transportation business in Selangor and progressively expanded his transportation business from a general cargo transporter to highly specialised bulk tank carrier, serving the specific transportation needs of the cement, beverages, pre-cast concrete, packaging, audio products industries as well as to provide transportation support to integrated logistic services providers.
-He acquired more than 38 years' experience in various aspects of the transportation business in Peninsular Malaysia.
+He acquired more than 40 years' experience in various aspects of the transportation business in Peninsular Malaysia.

 Mr Ng is a member of the Nomination Committee.
-There is no conflict of interest with the Company except for those transactions disclosed in pages 25 and 26 of this Report, note 34 to the Financial Statements and the circular on recurrent related party transactions
+There is no conflict of interest with the Company except for those transactions disclosed in pages 25 and 26 of this Report, note 33 to the Financial Statements and the circular on recurrent related party transactions